-- regard compliance with applicable legal requirements and other obligations as a minimum standard, adopting practices across all our activities which comply effectively with the law and seeking opportunities to do even better;
+- regard compliance with applicable legal requirements and other obligations as a minimum standard, while setting our own demanding internal standards to do even better;

-- require that all those who work for us, employees and contractors, work to the highest standards of safety and environmental protection;
+- require that all those who work for us do so to the highest standards of safety and environmental protection;

 - provide healthy and safe workplaces with safe equipment and safe procedures of work;

-- control radioactive, nuclear and other hazards to eliminate, where reasonably practicable, or control the risk to people and the environment;
+- identify and control radioactive, nuclear and other hazards to eliminate, where reasonably practicable, or control the risk to people and the environment;

-- set safety, health, and environmental objectives and targets to assess and improve performance and report that performance openly;
+- set and annually review safety, health, and environmental objectives and targets to assess and improve performance and report that performance openly;

-- monitor systems to ensure that all aspects of the system are appropriate, challenging and complied with; and
+- monitor systems to ensure that all aspects of the system are suitable, sufficient and complied with;

-- learn from our own and others' good practice and mistakes, avoid the use of jargon and discuss safety, health, and environment issues regularly at all levels, including the highest, and encourage the development of new ideas to promote safety, health and environment protection.
+- learn from our own and others' good practice and mistakes, discuss safety, health, and environment issues regularly at all levels, including the highest, and encourage the development of new ideas to promote safety, health and environmental protection.

-This policy is implemented through the arrangements defined in the Authority Management Systems Manual and associated procedures and provides a framework for setting and reviewing the safety, health, and environmental objectives and targets.
-The policy will be periodically reviewed as part of the management review process and, where necessary, proposals made to the Board for its improvement.
+This policy is implemented through the arrangements defined in the UK Atomic Energy Authority Management Systems Manual and associated procedures, is communicated to all within the organisation and available to external interested parties.
+The policy will be reviewed annually and, where necessary, proposals made for its improvement.

-Each individual employee within the United Kingdom Atomic Energy Authority is responsible for upholding this policy in their area of work and for taking action, through the normal line management chain, to maintain standards.
+Each individual employee is responsible for upholding this policy in their area of work and for taking action to maintain standards.